A Nodewise Regression Approach to Estimating Large Portfolios: Empirical application

 \subsection{Performance Measures}

-In this section we perform an out-of-sample forecasting exercise.
-We focus on four metrics commonly used in finance.
-These metrics are the Sharpe ratio (SR from now on), portfolio turnover, and the average returns and variances of portfolios.
-We compare our approach against the POET estimator and \cite{ledoit04} based estimator.
+In this section, we compare the Nodewise regression approach to the POET estimator and the \cite{ledoit04} estimator in an out-of-sample portfolio optimization application.
+We focus on four metrics commonly used in finance, namely, the Sharpe ratio (SR from now on), the portfolio turnover, and the average return and variance of portfolios.
 We consider portfolio formation with and without transaction costs.

-Note that variance of large portfolio is analyzed in this paper, hence it will be interesting to see how our method performs against POET and \cite{ledoit04} based estimator.
-The SR, portfolio turnover, average returns are not analyzed in our paper theoretically, they need an entirely different mathematical setup, and technique.
-We will analyze SR in a future project.

 We use a rolling horizon method for out-of-sample forecasting.
-The samples of length $n$ are split into a training part, in-sample indexed $(1:n_I)$ and a testing, or out-of-sample, part indexed $(n_I +1:n)$.
-The rolling window method works as follows: the portfolio weights are calculated in-sample for the period in between $(1: n_I)$ and denoted as $\hat{w}_{n_I}$, then this is multiplied by the return in $n_I +1$ period to have the forecast portfolio return for $n_{I} +1$ period: $\hat{w}_{n_I}' r_{n_I +1}$.
-Then we roll the window by one period and form the portfolio weight for the period: $(2: n_{I}+1)$ which we denote $\hat{w}_{n_I +1}$.
-This is again multiplied by returns at $n_I +2$ period to get the forecast for $n_I+2$ period: $\hat{w}_{n_I+1}' r_{n_I +2}$.
-In this way, we go until (including) $n-1$ period and get $\hat{w}_{n-1}' r_{n}$.
-So, in the case of no transaction costs, out-of-sample average portfolio returns across all out of sample observations is:
+Samples of length $n$ are split into an in-sample training part indexed $(1:n_I)$, and an out-of-sample testing part indexed $(n_I +1:n)$.
+The rolling window method works as follows: the portfolio weights $\hat{w}_{n_I}$ are calculated in-sample for the period in between $(1: n_I)$, then multiplied by the return at time $n_I+1$ to get the out-of-sample portfolio returns $\hat{w}_{n_I}' r_{n_I +1}$.
+We roll the window by one period $(2: n_{I}+1)$ and form the portfolio weight $\hat{w}_{n_I +1}$ for that period.
+This weight vector is multiplied by the returns at time $n_I +2$ to get the portfolio returns $\hat{w}_{n_I+1}' r_{n_I +2}$.
+We repeat this procedure until the end of the sample.